 IES Award

-The Inclusive Excellence in STEM Award (IES) is intended to recognize distinguished and exceptional faculty, staff, students, and now, alumni who have shown exemplary efforts to promote inclusion and diversity.
-Each year, the Office of Inclusion, Equity and Diversity (OIED) recognizes a faculty/staff member, a student and an alum who have demonstrated tremendous leadership in advancing the University’s mission to build a more diverse and inclusive climate within COSAM and the STEM community as a whole.
+The Innovative Excellence in STEM Award (IES) is intended to recognize distinguished and exceptional faculty, staff, students, and now, alumni who have shown exemplary efforts to promote innovation and opportunity.
+Each year, the Office of Academic Engagement, Innovation and Opportunity (AEIO) recognizes a faculty/staff member, a student and an alum who have demonstrated tremendous leadership in advancing the University’s mission to build a more innovative and engaging climate that increases access and opportunity within COSAM and the STEM community at large.
 All full-time faculty, staff, students and alumni are eligible.
-Examples by which recipients may demonstrate commitment to OIED’s mission include: Work with student organizations that value the importance of inclusion, efforts that support recruitment as well as retention of diverse populations in STEM, research that expands the understanding of inclusivity, and community outreach activities.
+Examples by which recipients may demonstrate commitment to AEIO’s mission include work with student organizations that value the importance of conscious student engagement, community outreach activities, efforts that support recruitment and retention of various populations in STEM, and research that expands the understanding of cultivating community.

 2022 IES Award Winners: